 Credit: @rickgodinproductions on Instagram

 Your days are sure to be merry and bright thanks to dazzling light shows that transform notable attractions across New York State into twinkling dreamscapes.
-Drive through the Magic of Lights at Long Island’s iconic Jones Beach, find your groove at Peace, Love, and Lights at the Bethel Woods Center for the Arts, enter an enchanted forest at Wild Center Wild Lights (pictured), and more.
-Find more ways to light up your winter with our blog on 13 Awe-Inspiring Light Festivals in New York State.
+Drive through the Magic of Lights at Long Island’s Jones Beach, find your groove at Peace, Love, and Lights at the Bethel Woods Center for the Arts, enter an enchanted forest at Wild Center Wild Lights (pictured), and more.
+Find more ways to light up your winter with our blog on Awe-Inspiring Light Festivals in New York State.

-11. Visit a Botanical Garden (Various Regions)
+14. Visit a Botanical Garden (Various Regions)

 A photo of plants at the Buffalo and Erie County Botanical Gardens